geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 Creating a de-siloed and community owned and curated social prescribing resource has therefore dramatically increased relationships between GP practices and community groups, giving health workers the capability to care for the widest possible range of patient needs with little additional effort.

-{{ include image.html description="Dr Alasdair Honeyman at work using PlaceCal (right hand screen)" url="/assets/images/blog/placecal-capabilities/alasdair.jpg" class="" }}
+{{<image "alasdair.jpg" "Dr Alasdair Honeyman at work using PlaceCal (right hand screen)" "Dr Alasdair Honeyman at work using PlaceCal (right hand screen)">}}

-<h4 id="commissioners">Commissioners</h4>
+#### Commissioners

 Overseeing this community partnership work are the individual institutional commissioners who actually commit the staff and resources.
 As part of the PlaceCal engagement we worked with NHS commissioners, housing associations, Manchester City Council’s (MCC) website and innovation teams, GP Federation representatives, and health and wellbeing workers, to establish Manchester Public Information Group (ManPIG).

 We quickly discovered a fairly stubborn assumption that the internet has already made information about community activity almost universally available, and free.
 On reflection with the group, we discovered that this was highly correlated with social capital.
-Given it was at least <em>possible</em> to find out about high social capital cultural events such as classical concerts, theatre, and art, it was counterintuitive for this group to discover that information wasn’t available <em>at all</em> for more deprived communities.
+Given it was at least _possible_ to find out about high social capital cultural events such as classical concerts, theatre, and art, it was counterintuitive for this group to discover that information wasn’t available _at all_ for more deprived communities.
 While there was a desire to, for example, ‘see all the classical concerts on tonight in one place’ (a desire shared by the local tourist board), this was seen as a ‘nice to have’, not the critical public health issue experienced in our pilot area.
 It became clear that this level of misunderstanding was a key barrier to overcome to justify the CTP approach to those who controlled city-wide budgets.
 One local councillor shared our frustration:

 > PlaceCal captures information that isn’t held anywhere else.
 This is particularly useful to people who don’t use social media, which can often be older people who are at higher risk of being isolated.
 What a shame it was they didn’t know about all these other events or projects, precisely because there isn’t a central place for them to be shared.
 >